CSC207-UofT/course-project-time/phase0/walkthrough.md

 * View all tasks
 * Create a new task
 * Create a new event
-* Auto-schedule a task
+* Auto-schedule a task (not implemented in phase0)
-* Manually schedule a task
+* Manually schedule a task (not implemented in phase0)

 The user inputs the selected action in the command line.
 In order to execute the action, the ApplicationDriver calls methods provided in the MainController.